LinusDierheimer/BlockBounce/README.md

 # Block Bounce

-This game, in that you simply jump from tile to tile, was written as part of [Hack to the Future Friedrichshaven](#Contact).
-It uses [JavaFX](#Third-Party) as rendering framework.
+This game, in that you simply jump from tile to tile, was written as part of [Hack to the Future Friedrichshaven](#contact).
+It uses [JavaFX](#third-Party) as rendering framework.
 It is licensed under the GNU GPLv3, which can be found in the [LICENSE](LICENSE) file.
 Have fun with it!

----

 ## General